-Cem Derin (Software Architect, Cologne Office)
+Cem Derin (Software Architect, Cologne Office), written by Bea Kowol.

 He started working for us in the middle of Corona times and is now with us for more than a good year.
 We can’t think of a life without our humorous and competent software architect Cem Derin.
 Therefore it is time for a short interview – seven questions to our Avengar Cem.